 The lecture is currently held at MIT, the midpoint of BU and Harvard.
 While Wednesday afternoon is reserved for the talk, we schedule meetings of our speakers with interested faculty of all participating schools (BU-MIT-Harvard) on the Tuesday, Wednesday, and Thursday of the same week.

-BU: Ruslan Tazhigulov, Alexander (Sasha) Kunitsa, Afra Panahi, Thomas Heavey, Asanga Bandara Ekanayaka Mudiyanselage, Mi Kyung Lee, David Stelter, Shanshan Song
+BU: Ruslan Tazhigulov, Afra Panahi, Thomas Heavey, Asanga Bandara Ekanayaka Mudiyanselage, Mi Kyung Lee, David Stelter, George Pantelopulos

 MIT: Sucheol Shin, Tianyu Zhu, Liza Lee, Eric Alt, Helena Qi, Alex Kohn, Nathan Ricke, Chern Chuang